buildthenmarket/Health-and-Fitness/Mental Fitness/Habits.md

 ## Identify Bad Habit

+- disrupt the normal routine, you will get focus

 **It takes three steps to identify and break a bad habit:**

 1. **Cue:** When, where, with whom, or after which activity do you feel the urge for your habit?